Anterior interosseous syndrome

 Studies are limited, and no randomized controlled trials have been performed regarding the treatment of AIN syndrome.
 While the natural history of AIN syndrome is not fully understood, studies following patients who have been treated without surgery show that symptoms can resolve starting as late as one year after onset.
 Other retrospective studies have concluded that there is no difference in outcome in surgically versus nonsurgically treated patients.
 The role of surgery in AIN syndrome remains controversial.
 Indications for considering surgery include a known space-occupying lesion that is compressing the nerve (a mass) or fascial compression, and persistent symptoms beyond 1 year of conservative treatment.

 Symptoms and signs

-Patients may experience poorly localised, transient pain in the wrist, i.e. where the sensory branch of the AIN is mapped in the brain.
-The pain is sometimes referred into the cubital fossa and elbow pain has been reported as being a primary complaint.

-The characteristic severe impairment of the pincer movement of the thumb and index finger is most striking.
+The findings are weakness in bending (flexion) the tips of the thumb and index finger.